Nadia-Online/Visualisations-in-Tableau/README.md

 First, outliers act as "Success Blueprints."
 For example, while professional services grew in many places, Nottingham-Derby saw a massive 47.9% surge.
 By studying the driving forces behind this specific success, other cities can learn how to replicate that growth.

 Second, outliers are "Early Warning Signs."
 The sharp -27.0% drop in Public Administration in Cardiff-Newport and -26.7% in Swansea are localized shocks.
-If an organization wants to prevent such declines from spreading, it must understand the forces—such as budget shifts or relocation—behind these specific extremes.
+If an organisation wants to prevent such declines from spreading, it must understand the forces—such as budget shifts or relocation—behind these specific extremes.

 Finally, outliers help us distinguish between speed and magnitude.
 The public should understand that an outlier in percentage can be different from an outlier in actual jobs.Swansea’s 53.2% growth in Real Estate is a high-speed outlier but represents only 1,241 jobs.
 In contrast, London’s 19.4% growth in the Professional sector added over 100,000 jobs, showing massive scale.